 - (a) A district board of education operating an adult high school shall adopt policies for adult high school graduation requirements pursuant to [law and rule] N.J.A.C.
 6A:8-5.1.
 Policies shall include passing the Statewide assessment [test] for graduation pursuant to N.J.A.C.
 6A:8-5.1. - [When adults] Students who are enrolled in an adult high school and are unable to pass the Statewide assessment [test, there] for graduation, pursuant to N.J.A.C.
 6A:8-5.1, shall [be] receive further evaluation through the [Alternative High School Assessment] portfolio appeal process, pursuant to N.J.A.C.
 [6A:8, Standards and Assessments] 6A:8-5.1. - 2.
-[When limited] English [proficient adults] language learners who are enrolled in an adult high school and are unable to pass the Statewide assessment [test, they] for graduation, pursuant to N.J.A.C.
-6A:8-5.1, shall [be further evaluated] receive further evaluation through the [Alternative High School Assessment] portfolio appeals process in their native language, when available, pursuant to N.J.A.C.
-6A:8-5.1(h), and shall demonstrate English
+[When limited] English [proficient adults] language learners who are enrolled in an adult high school and are unable to pass the Statewide assessment [test, they] for graduation, [[pursuant to]] required in N.J.A.C.
+6A:8-5.1, shall [be further evaluated] receive further evaluation [[through the [Alternative High School Assessment] portfolio appeals process in their native language, when available,]] pursuant to N.J.A.C.
+6A:8-5.1(h) establishing the portfolio appeals process, and shall demonstrate English language fluency on a [State-approved] Department-approved English proficiency assessment [as a requirement for graduation].
+The portfolio appeals process shall be undertaken in the English language learner's native language, when available.

-- language fluency on a [State-approved] Department-approved English proficiency assessment [as a requirement for graduation]. - (b) A district board of education operating an adult high school shall ensure that students meet the requirements for high school graduation pursuant to N.J.A.C.
+- (b) A district board of education operating an adult high school shall ensure that students meet the requirements for high school graduation pursuant to N.J.A.C.
 6A:8-5. - (c) The staff of each adult high school shall distribute to each entering [adult] student a copy of all State and local adult high school graduation requirements.
-At the beginning of each course, all [adults] students shall receive a list of proficiencies required for successful completion of the course. - (d) Successful completion of the requirements set forth in (a) and (b) above, and [those] therequirements established by the district board of education, shall be required as conditions for awarding a locally issued, State-endorsed diploma. - (e) No district board of education shall issue [an adult] a State-endorsed high school diploma without State approval of the adult high school program. - (f) No district board of education shall issue [an adult] a State-endorsed high school diploma without signed verifications for all credit awarded for experience and an official transcript(s) being on file.
+At the beginning of each course, all [adults] students shall receive a list of proficiencies required for successful completion of the course. - (d) Successful completion of the requirements set forth [in] at (a) and (b) above, and [those] the requirements established by the district board of education, shall be required as conditions for awarding a locally issued, State-endorsed diploma. - (e) No district board of education shall issue [an adult] a State-endorsed high school diploma without State approval of the adult high school program. - (f) No district board of education shall issue [an adult] a State-endorsed high school diploma without signed verifications for all credit awarded for experience and an official transcript(s) being on file.

-6A:20-2.5 Award of credit
+6A:20-[[2.5]]2.6 Award of credit